How long does it take to start attributing your Facebook mobile app ads with AppsFlyer?

 For more information about enriching your Facebook information with cost, clicks and impressions data, click here.

-Ad Revenue Tracking
+Ad Revenue Recording

-If your app uses Facebook Audience Network Ad Revenue for ad monetization, you can track your revenues from Facebook on AppsFlyer.
+If your app uses Facebook Audience Network Ad Revenue for ad monetization, you can record your revenues from Facebook on AppsFlyer.
 This, with or without in-app purchase revenue data, gives you a complete picture of your user revenues.